Hypokalemia: Causes

 Hypokalemia can result from one or more of these medical conditions:

 Inadequate potassium intake

 Not eating a diet with enough potassium-containing foods or fasting can cause the gradual onset of hypokalemia.
 This is a rare cause and may occur in those with anorexia nervosa or those on a ketogenic diet.
+In a short-term study, severely low potassium intake (10 meq/day) led to mild hypokalemia at 9 days (mean serum potassium 3.2 meq/L).

 Gastrointestinal or skin loss

-A more common cause is excessive loss of potassium, often associated with heavy fluid losses that flush potassium out of the body.
-Typically, this is a consequence of diarrhea, excessive perspiration, or losses associated with muscle-crush injury, or surgical procedures.
-Vomiting can also cause hypokalemia, although not much potassium is lost from the vomitus.
+A more common cause is excessive loss of potassium, often associated with significant fluid losses that cause potassium to be flushed out of the body.
+Typically, this is a consequence of diarrhea, excessive perspiration, losses associated with crush injury, or surgical procedures.
+Vomiting can also cause hypokalemia, although relatively little potassium is lost in the vomitus.
 Rather, heavy urinary losses of K+ in the setting of post-emetic bicarbonaturia force urinary potassium excretion.
 (See discussion of alkalosis below.)
 Other gastrointestinal causes include pancreatic fistulae and the presence of adenoma.